inbo/data-publication/datasets/bird-tracking-gull-occurrences/metadata.md

 ## Geographic coverage

 The birds breed at the Belgian coast in two colonies: the port of Zeebrugge and Ostend.
 Their foraging range includes the west of Belgium, northern France, the North Sea, and the English Channel.
 The Lesser Black-backed Gulls migrate south in winter, mainly hibernating in the south of Spain, Portugal, and North Africa.
-See <https://lifewatch-inbo.cartodb.com/viz/a12cbfc4-0e4b-11e4-8aa1-0e230854a1cb/public_map> for a visualization of the geospatial extent of the data.
+See <https://inbo.cartodb.com/u/lifewatch/viz/lifewatch.da04f120-ea70-11e4-a3f2-0e853d047bba/public_map> for a visualization of the geospatial extent of the data.

 ### Bounding coordinates

-20° to 60° latitude, -25° to 10° longitude
+10° to 60° latitude, -25° to 10° longitude

 ## Temporal coverage

 **Date range**: 2013-05-17 to 2014-02-12

-**Formation periods**: breeding season 2013
+**Formation periods**: breeding season 2013 **Formation periods**: winter season 2013
+**Formation periods**: breeding season 2014

 ## Datasets